Snowbirds : Canada's 431 Air Demonstration Squadron

 10:50 am on the runway.

-As I look down the runway at YYG arranged in a 3×3 formation, I am not sure what to think.
+As I look down the runway arranged in a 3×3 formation, I am not sure what to think.
 I am filled with self-pressure to photograph this flight well, all while listening to last-minute reminder instructions on when and how to evacuate the aircraft if there is an emergency during takeoff.
 Stuff was being said and my mind was racing.

 11:00 am depart Charlottetown.

 We are flying solo and not in formation with the rest of the team.
 This is when Captain Morgan Strachan tests my tolerance to g-forces.
 As I watch the needle push towards and pass 3, I can feel the weight crushing me into my seat.

 As I timidly put the camera down in my left hand and gently placed my right hand on the center stick, I ask “How sensitive is this?
-How quickly are we going to move?”… to which Morgan replied, “Just give it a try”.
+And how quickly are we going to move?”… to which Morgan replied, “Just give it a try”.

 11:07 am arrive in Summerside.

-It was fascinating to hear the planning and the triple checking to ensure every pilot was on the same page.
+It was fascinating to hear the planning and the triple checking to ensure every team member was on the same page.
 The attention to detail filled our allowed air-space time and required asking for an extension to make sure the routine was fully planned.

 Once everyone was clear to go, it was time to have some fun.
 The 9 jets closed in on each other again inching closer and closer to that amazing 4-foot distance from wing to wing.

-Another thing I took notice of and never really considered until in the air was that the pilot in Snowbird jet 1 is the only guy truly watching where we were flying.
+One thing I noticed and I never really considered until in the air was that the pilot in Snowbird jet 1 is the only person truly watching where we were flying.
 Everyone else’s job was to fly parallel with their neighbor and trust the rest.
 You’ll notice that in many of my images, Morgan is only looking at his wing in relation to the next closest jet to center.
 He appears to rarely be looking forward.

-These pilots fly almost every day and I am sure it was like a casual Sunday drive for them.
-We talked about the various fishing and farming crops passing below.
+These pilots fly almost every day.
+I’m near in shock but we are talking about the various fishing and farming crops passing below.
 I learned some pilots were planning on going golfing, while others were going deep sea fishing after the final show on Sunday.